klalicki/np-thesis-2025/src/content/people/rivera-daniella/project.md

     alt: "Resonance box and cards"
     size: 2
   - src: "project_3.png"
-    alt: "Resonance box and card"Situation: you have a 10 page paper due tonight that you didn't start.""
+    alt: 'Resonance box and card "Situation: you have a 10 page paper due tonight that you didn''t start."'
     size: 1
   - src: "project_4.png"
     alt: "Resonance anxious card"